DUI Blood Tests in the ACT

-In certain circumstances, a police officer may require you to give a sample of your blood for analysing and determining whether you have driven a motor vehicle under the influence of either drugs or alcohol.
+In the ACT, police may require a driver to give a sample of their blood for analysing to determine whether they have driven a motor vehicle under the influence of alcohol.
 The rules for requiring a blood test in the ACT and a driver’s rights in relation to police requests for DUI blood tests in the ACT are contained in the Road Transport (Alcohol and Drugs) Act 1977.

 When will a blood test be required?